Summer Financial Aid

 Total Pell Received:$1,750 (87.5%)

-Student C enrolls less than half-time (three units) for the summer semester.
+Student C enrolls in 3 units for the summer semester.
 Their summer Pell grant payment would be:

 EnrollmentPell Payment